Colored operads, series on colored operads, and combinatorial generating systems: Introduction

-Thus, we introduce in this work a new kind of grammars, the {\em bud generating systems}.
-They are defined mainly from a ground operad $\Oca$, a set $\Ccr$ of colors, and a set $\Rfr$ of production rules.
+We introduce a new kind of grammar, the bud generating system.
+This is defined mainly from a ground operad $\Oca$, a set $\Ccr$ of colors, and a set $\Rfr$ of production rules.
 A bud generating system describes a subset of $\Bud_\Ccr(\Oca)$---the colored operad obtained by augmenting the elements of $\Oca$ with input and output colors taken from $\Ccr$.
-The generation of an element works by iteratively altering an element $x$ of $\Bud_\Ccr(\Oca)$ by composing it, if possible, with an element $y$ of $\Rfr$.
-In this context, the colors play the role analogous of the one of nonterminal symbols in the formal grammars and in the grammars of trees.
-Any bud generating system $\Bca$ specifies two sets of objects: its {\em language} $\Lang(\Bca)$ and its {\em synchronous language} $\SyncLang(\Bca)$.
-Thereby, bud generating systems can be used to describe several sets of combinatorial objects.
-For instance, they can be used to describe sets of Motkzin paths with some constraints, sets of Schröder trees with some constraints, the set of $\{2, 3\}$-perfect trees~\cite{MPRS79,CLRS09} and some of its generalizations, and the set of balanced binary trees~\cite{AVL62}.
-One remarkable fact is that bud generating systems can emulate both context-free grammars and regular tree grammars, and allow to see both of these in a unified manner.
-In the first case, context-free grammars are emulated by bud generating systems with the associative operad $\As$ as ground operad and in the second case, regular tree grammars are emulated by bud generating systems with a free operad $\Free(C)$ as ground operad, where $C$ is a precise set of generators.
+An element is generated by iteratively altering an element $x$ of $\Bud_\Ccr(\Oca)$ by composing it with an element $y$ of $\Rfr$.
+In this context, the colors play the role analogous to nonterminal symbols in formal grammars and in grammars of trees.
+Any bud generating system $\Bca$ specifies two sets of objects: its language $\Lang(\Bca)$ and its synchronous language $\SyncLang(\Bca)$.
+For instance, they can be used to describe sets of Motkzin paths with some constraints, the set of $\{2, 3\}$-perfect trees~\cite{MPRS79,CLRS09} and some of their generalizations, and the set of balanced binary trees~\cite{AVL62}.
+Indeed, bud generating systems can emulate both context-free grammars and regular tree grammars, and allow us to see these in a unified manner. \smallbreak

-A classical combinatorial question consists, given a bud generating system $\Bca$, in computing the generating series $\GenS_{\Lang(\Bca)}(t)$ and $\GenS_{\SyncLang(\Bca)}(t)$, respectively counting the elements of the language and of the synchronous language of $\Bca$ with respect to the arity of the elements.
-To achieve this objective, we develop a new generalization of formal power series, namely series on colored operads.
-Any bud generating system $\Bca$ leads to the definition of three series on colored operads: its {\em hook generating series} $\Hook(\Bca)$, its {\em syntactic generating series} $\Synt(\Bca)$, and its {\em synchronous generating series} $\Sync(\Bca)$.
-The hook generating series allows to define analogues of the hook-length statistic of binary trees~\cite{Knu98} for objects belonging to the language of $\Bca$, possibly different than trees.
-The syntactic (resp. synchronous) generating series leads to obtain functional equations and recurrence formulae to compute the coefficients of $\GenS_{\Lang(\Bca)}(t)$ and~$\GenS_{\SyncLang(\Bca)}(t)$.